 Right to Information Application

 Application fees are set by the State Government in Section 4 of the Right to Information Regulation 2009 and increase annually on 1 July.
-The Right to Information Regulation 2009 can be accessed HERE
+Details of the Application Fee can be found HERE.

 Information Privacy Application

 No application fee

 Processing fees are set by the State Government inSection 5 of the Right to Information Regulation 2009 and increase annually on 1 July.
 Details of the Processing Fee can be found HERE.